 Their antagonistic relationship – with the Janitor usually having the upper hand – is hilarious onscreen, but how can we deal with escalating bullying situations in real workplaces?

-Myhrtoolkit Managing Director, Jon Curtis has had a lot of experience with workplace bullying issues as an employment solicitor for 20 years.
+Myhrtoolkit Founder, Jon Curtis has had a lot of experience with workplace bullying issues as an employment solicitor for 20 years.
 He says:

 “In dealing with complex bullying issues, smaller companies will tend to rely on informal methods and won’t have the training or resources to adopt a formal process.
 Informal processes, if used sensibly and intelligently, can be highly effective.
 However, the risk is probably higher if the process fails because often the law will consider a formal process to be the gold standard.